uzh-dqbm-cmi/cfDNA-Flow/README.md

 ```
 source /path/LIQUORICE_include.sh
 ```

+To get a Docker image you can use the command `docker pull peneder/liquorice`, or for Singularity `singularity pull liquorice.sif docker://peneder/liquorice`

-Test the setup with the command `LIQUORICE --help`
+Test the setup with the command `LIQUORICE --help`.

 Afterward, you should be able to call the pipeline rule: